 Closely related to Lost Wedding Ring.
 Compatriots Insignia Rip-Off Ritual, when someone removes a (usually police or military) rank insignia to symbolize their resignation or that they are about to act against the organization's principles.
 Compare and contrast the Wedding Ring Defense, where a character wears a wedding or engagement ring to fool others into thinking they're unavailable... and can take the ring off anytime.
 Meanwhile, Returning the Wedding Ring signifies the end of a relationship.

-In Real Life, this act rarely carries the gravity that it does in fiction, and there are plenty of legitimate reasons for removing one's wedding ring, such as when washing dishes or carrying out electrical repairs.
+In Real Life, this act rarely carries the gravity that it does in fiction, and there are plenty of legitimate reasons for removing one's wedding ring, such as when washing dishes, carrying out electrical repairs or operating dangerous machinery.
 If there is some trivial reason such as these for a character to remove their ring, it's not an example of this trope.

 - In Mobile Suit Gundam SEED Destiny, while Athrun and Cagalli weren't married technically speaking, their decision to break off their relationship to focus on their missions was sealed by Cagalli removing a ring that he had given her.

 - In a filler episode of the Rurouni Kenshin anime, a guy who had a fight with his girlfriend threw the engagement ring he wanted to give her into a local river.
 It was eaten by a carp fish, then Kenshin caught the fish and gave the ring to his girlfriend Kaoru without knowing what this action meant, and Hilarity Ensued.
 At the end of the episode the ring was given back to the owners, and the were seen chatting happily as the girl wears it.